Roof seamer: Power and usage

 Traditionally, roof seamers are powered by electricity-driven motors.
 Depending on the operator's location, either 120-volt or 240-volt power may be required.
 On most construction sites, either temporary electrical power is supplied or power is offered by an electric generator.
 This gives the operator the flexibility to take the power source onto a roof with them instead of using extensions cords, which can depreciate the power supply and possibly damage the motor of the roof seamer.

 Training

-While simple in concept, the effective use of the roof seamer requires a trained person to operate.
-Training is both practical and effective in on-site troubleshooting.
-While classroom and practical training are options to learn how to operate a roof seamer, on-the-job training is recommended as being the most effective method.
-Manuals, videos, and field guides are also methods that will support training.
-In all cases, training should be completed before operating alone with a roof seamer to teach proper preventive maintenance steps, simple adjustments and troubleshooting in the event of a machine problem.
+While simple in concept, effective use of a roof seamer requires a trained operator.
+Practical training is especially useful for on-site troubleshooting.
+Classroom or hands-on instruction can teach operation, but on-the-job training is considered most effective.
+Manuals, videos, and field guides can also support learning.
+In any case, training should be completed before operating a roof seamer alone to cover preventive maintenance, basic adjustments, and troubleshooting.

 In 2015, the Metal Construction Association published a "best practices" guide for proper use and operation of roof seaming tools.